 A decrease in vegetation integrity score for the 0.55 ha portion of Zone 4 and 0.40 ha portion of Zone 8 is due to the proposed clearing of native vegetation within these vegetation zones.
-However, the current VI score for Zone 4 falls below the assessment threshold for Endangered Ecological Communities (i.e. $VI \ge 15$), therefore in accordance with the BAM, no further assessment was required for these vegetation zones and it does not require offsetting.
-The current VI score for Zone 8 exceeds the assessment threshold for Endangered Ecological Communities (i.e. $VI \ge 15$) and requires offsetting.
+However, the current VI score for Zone 4 falls below the assessment threshold for Endangered Ecological Communities (i.e. $VI \ge 15$ ), therefore in accordance with the BAM, no further assessment was required for these vegetation zones and it does not require offsetting.
+The current VI score for Zone 8 exceeds the assessment threshold for Endangered Ecological Communities (i.e. $VI \ge 15$ ) and requires offsetting.

-The areas of direct impacts on native vegetation noted in this report are consistent with those at the time of the Stage 1 BDAR and in line with the credit offset requirement retired as a result.
-It is noted that at the time of preparing this revision that the actual proposed clearing for Stage 1 is expected to differ from this, however it is noted to be below this maximum threshold.
-For currency however, the latest plans received by Greencap have been incorporated into the figure visually displaying direct impacts on native vegetation.
+The areas of direct impacts on native vegetation noted in this report are given as those assessed and approved as part of the Stage 1 BDAR to maintain consistency with the assessment case and the credit offset requirement retired as a result.
+It is noted that at the time of preparing this Stage 2 revision that the actual proposed clearing of Zone 8 vegetation for Stage 1 has changed slightly from this, however it is reduced and below the approved clearing area.
+For currency, the latest plans received by Greencap have been incorporated into the figure visually displaying direct impacts on native vegetation.